 Contemporary Notables of the name Sandifer (post 1700) +

 - Phillip Sandifer (b.
 1959), American writer, recording artist and music producer

 - Daniel Padgett Sandifer (1927-1987), American football defensive back

 - William Patrick Sandifer (b.
 1952), American former professional football player

-- James H. Sandifer, American Democrat politician, Postmaster at El Dorado, Kansas, 1935-43
+- James H. Sandifer, American Democratic Party politician, Postmaster at El Dorado, Kansas, 1935-43

-- J. D. Sandifer, American Democrat politician, Alternate Delegate to Democratic National Convention from Texas, 1928
+- J. D. Sandifer, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Texas, 1928